olets/zsh-abbr/README.md

 ```

 The default file is created the first time zsh-abbr is run.
 If you customize the path, you may want to delete the default file or even the default zsh-abbr config directory.

-_Note: order in the file will not necessarily be preserved, as zsh does not order associative arrays._

 ### Bindings